William Gilbert (physicist): Commentary on Gilbert

-Francis Bacon never accepted Copernican heliocentrism and was critical of Gilbert's philosophical work in support of the diurnal motion of the Earth.
+Francis Bacon never accepted Copernican heliocentrism, and was critical of Gilbert's philosophical work in support of the diurnal motion of Earth.
 Bacon's criticism includes the following two statements.
-The first was repeated in three of his works—In the Advancement of Learning (1605), Novum Organum (1620) and De Augmentis (1623).
+The first was repeated in three of his works, namely In the Advancement of Learning (1605), Novum Organum (1620), and De Augmentis (1623).
 The more severe second statement is from History of Heavy and Light Bodies published after Bacon's death.

 The Alchemists have made a philosophy out of a few experiments of the furnace and Gilbert our countryman hath made a philosophy out of observations of the lodestone.

 [Gilbert] has himself become a magnet; that is, he has ascribed too many things to that force and built a ship out of a shell.

 Thomas Thomson writes in his History of the Royal Society (1812):

 The magnetic laws were first generalized and explained by Dr. Gilbert, whose book on magnetism published in 1600, is one of the finest examples of inductive philosophy that has ever been presented to the world.
 It is the more remarkable, because it preceded the Novum Organum of Bacon, in which the inductive method of philosophizing was first explained.

 William Whewell writes in his History of the Inductive Sciences (1837/1859):

 Gilbert... repeatedly asserts the paramount value of experiments.
 He himself, no doubt, acted up to his own precepts; for his work contains all the fundamental facts of the science [of magnetism], so fully examined, indeed, that even at this day we have little to add to them.

 Historian Henry Hallam wrote of Gilbert in his Introduction to the Literature of Europe in the Fifteenth, Sixteenth, and Seventeenth Centuries (1848):